André Fialho

-André Fialho Mensurado (born April 7, 1994) is a Portuguese mixed martial artist, currently competing in the Welterweight division of the Ultimate Fighting Championship.
-He is the former UAE Warriors champion and has also competed for the PFL, Bellator and LFA.
+André Fialho Mensurado (born April 7, 1994) is a Portuguese mixed martial artist who competes in the Welterweight division.
+He is the former UAE Warriors champion and has also competed for the Ultimate Fighting Championship (UFC), PFL, Bellator and LFA.

 Background

 As a teenager, Fialho was interested in football and was also an amateur boxing champion in his native country of Portugal, after being convinced to begin boxing by his father, who was a former boxer and founded his own gym in 2019.

 However, after meeting a MMA coach when on holiday in the Algarve, he decided to focus solely on MMA.
 In 2015 he left for the United States of America in search of his dream, to be a professional MMA fighter.

 Mixed martial arts career

 Bellator MMA

-After winning 6 fights on the regional circuit, all by finish, Fialho made his Bellator debut against Manuel Meraz on February 26, 2016 at Bellator 150.
+After winning 6 fights on the regional circuit, all by finish, Fialho made his Bellator debut against Manuel Meraz on February 26, 2016, at Bellator 150.

 He won the fight via TKO in just 29 seconds.

-In his sophomore performance on May 14, 2016 at Bellator 154, Fialho faced Rick Reger and won the bout via TKO stoppage in the first round.
+In his sophomore performance on May 14, 2016, at Bellator 154, Fialho faced Rick Reger and won the bout via TKO stoppage in the first round.

 In his highest profile fight for the promotion, Fialho faced Chidi Njokuani at Bellator 167 on December 3, 2016.
 He lost the fight via knockout just 21 seconds into the first round.

 Fialho faced A.J.
 Matthews at Bellator 181 on July 14, 2017.
 After a back-and-forth contest, in which both fighters were able to land significant strikes, hurting their opponent, ultimately Fialho won the bout via split decision.

 Fialho was scheduled to face Brennan Ward on October 12, 2018, at Bellator 207.
 However on September 10, 2018, Ward notified the promotion that he will retire from MMA.
 Fialho was instead scheduled against Javier Torres.
 He won the close bout via majority decision.